DefaultRisk.com the web's biggest credit risk modeling resource.

 Jose A. Lopez of the Federal Reserve Bank of San Francisco

-Abstract: Bank supervisors in the United States conduct comprehensive on-site inspections of bank holding companies (BHCs) and assign them a supervisory rating meant to summarize their overall condition.
-We develop an empirical forecasting model of these ratings that combines supervisory and securities market data.
-We find that securities market variables, such as BHC stock returns and bond yield spreads, improve the model's in-sample fit.
-We also find that debt market variables provide more information on supervisory ratings for BHCs closer to default, while equity market variables provide more information for those further from default.
-In out-of-sample forecasting, we find that the accuracy of the model with both equity and debt variables is little different from the accuracy of a model based on supervisory information alone.
-However, the model with securities market data identifies additional ratings downgrades, which supervisors would probably value enough to warrant the use of this extended model for off-site monitoring purposes.
+Abstract: U.S. bank supervisors conduct comprehensive inspections of bank holding companies and assign them a supervisory rating, known as a BOPEC rating prior to 2005, meant to summarize their overall condition.
+We develop an empirical model of these BOPEC ratings that combines supervisory and securities market information.
+Securities market variables, such as stock returns and bond yield spreads, improve the model's in-sample fit.
+Debt market variables provide more information on supervisory ratings for banks closer to default, while equity market variables provide useful information on ratings for banks further from default.
+The out-of-sample accuracy of the model with securities market variables is little different from that of a model based on supervisory variables alone.
+However, the model with securities market information identifies additional ratings downgrades, which are of particular importance to bank supervisors who are concerned with systemic risk and contagion.